-We are a party to an investors' rights agreement, dated as of November 29, 2017, with holders of our preferred stock, including some of our 5% stockholders and entities affiliated with our directors.
-Such holders consisted of entities affiliated with OrbiMed, PureTech Health and Novartis, each a 5% stockholder.
-Each of PureTech Health and OrbiMed have appointed representatives to our board of directors.
+We are a party to an investors' rights agreement, dated as of March 23, 2017, with holders of our preferred stock, including some of our 5% stockholders and entities affiliated with our directors.
 The investor rights agreement provides these holders the right, following the completion of this offering, to demand that we file a registration statement or request that their shares be covered by a registration statement that we are otherwise filing.
 See "Description of Capital Stock-Registration Rights" for additional information regarding these registration rights.